-Differences between adjustable and fixed rate loans
+Fixed versus adjustable rate loans

-With a fixed-rate loan, your payment remains the same for the life of your mortgage.
-The longer you pay, the more of your payment goes toward principal.
-The property taxes and homeowners insurance will go up over time, but in general, payments on these types of loans change little over the life of the loan.
+A fixed-rate loan features the same payment amount over the life of the loan.
+The property tax and homeowners insurance will increase over time, but in general, payment amounts on these types of loans change little over the life of the loan.

 Your first few years of payments on a fixed-rate loan go primarily toward interest.
 As you pay on the loan, more of your payment goes toward principal.